LiveWeb-IE: A Benchmark For Online Web Information Extraction¶

 Loss & Training¶

-VGS is a training-free agent framework that relies entirely on the inference capabilities of pretrained LLMs/VLMs.
+VGS is a training-free Agent framework based entirely on the reasoning capabilities of pre-trained LLMs/VLMs.
 Evaluation metrics include Precision, Recall, and F1.

 Key Experimental Results¶